microsoft/tsyringe/README.md

 ### Registry

-You can also mark up any class with the `@registry()` decorator to have the given providers registered upon first use of the marked up class. `@registry()` takes an array of providers like so:
+You can also mark up any class with the `@registry()` decorator to have the given providers registered upon importing the marked up class. `@registry()` takes an array of providers like so:

 ```TypeScript
 @injectable()